kiariealexn/kiariealexn.github.io/index.md

 ---

-*This portfolio is continuously updated in collaboration with Claude as I learn and build new projects.
+*This portfolio is continuously updated in collaboration with Claude AI as I learn and build new projects.
 Check back often to see what I'm working on!*

 *Last updated: January 2026*